andersonmiranda-com/automation-chain-go/README.md

 2. Create a new bot with `/newbot`
 3. Save the bot token
 4. Add the bot to your channel as administrator
+5. Make sure the bot has permission to send messages

 ### Get Channel ID